Skip to content

 ”nerdctl not found”

-Install nerdctl on the worker node:
+Install nerdctl on the agent node:

 Terminal window